 Aseela protested.
 She let out a long sigh, came close to me and whispered in my ear, “Are you thinking about the abortion?
 It seemed a natural thing to do at the time.”

-It amused me.
+It amused more than it irked me.
 She was sweet on him—mostly out of desperation.

 And we carried on poking at each other and laughing and having fun like secondary school students.
 Mawazo then announced he had recently given out an engagement ring to his sweetheart.

 Ayo beamed, faked out a genuine concern.
-“Amazing.
+“Marvelous.
 Hey, did you do it the traditional way?
-Luo chicks like it traditional.
+Luo chicks like it the UK way.
+United Kisumu, you know.
 You know, on bended knees?”

 “Ah?”
 Mawazo grinned, “No.”

 “No?”
 “The Poet” Opiyo Willy jumped in.
-“Oh, no, no. No. I don’t get it.
-Oh, Ayo, that’s a good one.
+“No, I mean no. No, I mean yeah.
+No, I mean no. No. I don’t get it.
+No, Ayo, that’s a good one.
 I’ll have to remember that on my next song.
 On bended knees.
 Well, we are musicians, aren’t we?
-We sing about love and manners and tell men how to treat women like ladies and we show women how to love men.
+We sing about love and manners and tell men how to treat women like ladies, and we show women how to love men.
 Right?
 Right?”

 “Right,” somebody yessed him.